The National Curriculum

 English is taught every morning.
-For our younger children this is in the form of phonics.
+For our younger children, this is in the form of phonics.
 We use the Read, Write, Inc system of phonics.
-For more information about the way in which we teach phonics please see http://www.ruthmiskin.com/en/parents/
+Please watch the short video below for more information about the way in which we teach phonics.

-We we use a whole school approach to improving letter formation and handwriting.
+We use a whole-school approach to improving letter formation and handwriting.
 The scheme that we use is called Kinetic Letters.
 It is based on ensuring the children have the strength in their bodies, arms, wrists, hands and fingers to prepare them for the skill of handwriting.

 pencil grip is key to children developing the automaticity to write longer pieces of writing over longer periods of time.
 This video demonstrates the correct pencil grip.